ISI Directory

 Bio

 Adam has a BA in cultural anthropology from Duke University and a D.Phil. in social anthropology from Oxford University, where he was a Rhodes Scholar.
 He has played rugby for Oxford University - representing Oxford in four Varsity matches - as well as the US Men's National Rugby Team, and was the High-Performance Director for the US Women's National Rugby Team for the 2014 and 2017 Rugby World Cups.
-He currently serves as the Head Sport Scientist for the Athlete Collective.
+He continues to be amazed by how much rugby and research have in common.